-Incidence of Hepatitis C Among Injection Drug Users
+Incidence of Hepatitis C in Norway Among People Who Inject Drugs

 "The monitoring of hepatitis C in Norway was intensified from 1 January 2008.
-The notification criteria were changed so that all laboratory-confirmed cases of hepatitis C must now be reported to MSIS [Norwegian Surveillance System for Communicable Diseases].
+The notification criteria were changed so that all laboratory-confirmed cases of hepatitis C must now be reported to MSIS.
 Previously, only acute illness had to be reported, and this resulted in a very inadequate overview of the real incidence of the disease in the country.
-In 2011, 1,676 cases of hepatitis C (both acute and chronic cases) were reported.
-No information was provided about the presumed mode of transmission in about half of the reported cases, but in the cases where the mode of transmission is known, 83 per cent were infected through the use of needles.
+In 2013, 1,318 cases of hepatitis C (both acute and chronic cases) were reported.
+In 47 per cent of the reported cases, no information was provided about the presumed mode of transmission, but in the cases where the mode of transmission is known, 91 per cent were infected through the use of needles.
 For the time being, data from MSIS cannot distinguish between cases involving new infection with hepatitis C and cases where the infection occurred many years ago.
-It is therefore not known whether newly acquired hepatitis C infection has declined or increased among drug users in recent years.
+It is therefore not known whether the number of cases of newly acquired hepatitis C infection has declined or increased among drug users in recent years.

-"Among OST patients, the status survey for 2011 (see Chapter 5.2.2) shows that, for the country as a whole, 65 per cent of the clients were hepatitis C antibody positive, roughly the same proportion as in 2010.
-This is lower than expected, and the explanation is probably that the percentage with unknown status was as high as 20 per cent."
+"Among OST patients, the status survey for 2013 (see Chapter 5.2.2) shows that 63 per cent of the clients were hepatitis C antibody positive, roughly the same proportion as in 2012.
+This is lower than expected, and the explanation is probably that the percentage with unknown status was as high as 18 per cent.